 - Franklin L. Codman, American Republican politician, Alternate Delegate to Republican National Convention from Massachusetts, 1908

-- Edmund D. Codman, American Democrat politician, Candidate for Massachusetts State Treasurer, 1904; Alternate Delegate to Democratic National Convention from Massachusetts, 1916
+- Edmund D. Codman, American Democratic Party politician, Candidate for Massachusetts State Treasurer, 1904; Alternate Delegate to Democratic National Convention from Massachusetts, 1916

-- Charles R. Codman, American Democrat politician, Candidate for U.S. Representative from Massachusetts 1st District, 1890
+- Charles R. Codman, American Democratic Party politician, Candidate for U.S. Representative from Massachusetts 1st District, 1890

 - Mr. Richard William Hubert Codman M.V.O., R.V.M., British Farm Foreman for Sandringham Estate was appointed Member of the Royal Victorian Order on 17th June 2017